amichelotti/chaos_dashboard/README.md

 Management View
 ===============

-From this view it's possible to monitor, manage and control life cycle of !CHAOS nodes.
+From this view it’s possible to monitor, manage and control life cycle of !CHAOS nodes.

 All the operations can be performed just after having selected some